hitachinsk/FGT/README.md

 - richu@mail.ustc.edu.cn

 ## Acknowledgement
 Some parts of this repo are based on [FGVC](https://github.com/vt-vl-lab/FGVC) and [Fuseformer](https://github.com/ruiliu-ai/FuseFormer).
+And we adopt [RAFT](https://github.com/princeton-vl/RAFT) for flow estimation.